-Our experiments followed the official experimental protocol created by~\cite{CVPR_2013_REVAUD}.
-Initially, each video in the dataset was represented by a BoA.
-With the BoA of each video, a given query video was used to retrieve the rest database videos, which were ranked according to the Euclidean (L2) distance between their BoAs.
+Our experiments followed the official experimental protocol created by Revaud~et~al.~\cite{CVPR_2013_Revaud}.
+Initially, each video in the dataset was represented by a BoA vector.
+With the BoA of each video, a given query video was used to retrieve the rest database videos, which were ranked according to the cosine similarity between their BoAs.
 Finally, we used the dataset official tool to evaluate the retrieval results\footnote{\url{http://pascal.inrialpes.fr/data/evve/eval_evve.py} (As of June, 2018).}.
 It is important to emphasize that we analyze only the visual content, ignoring audio information and textual metadata.

-In this paper, video frames were selected using the well-known FFmpeg tool\footnote{\url{http://www.ffmpeg.org/} (as of April 2016).} in a sampling rate of one frame per second.
-The attribute classifier used is OverFeat\footnote{\url{http://cilvr.nyu.edu/doku.php?id=software:overfeat:start} (as of April 2016).} ~\cite{ICLR_2014_SERMANET}, which was the winner of two competitions of ImageNet 2013\footnote{\url{http://image-net.org/challenges/LSVRC/2013/} (as of April 2016).}.
-OverFeat was trained in 1,000 object classes of ImageNet.
-Therefore, each video frame classified by OverFeat has a feature vector of one thousand probability values, each corresponding to the probability of that frame having a specific object of ImageNet.
-With such representation, the BoA vector contains a summary of the objects present in the video.
-Notice that we analyze only the visual content, ignoring audio information and textual metadata.